World Car Free Day

 We collaborate with a school in India, which implements a heutagogical approach to teaching and learning, where pupils are highly autonomous and self-determined.
 An emphasis is placed on the development of the learner’s capacity and capability, with the goal of ensuring pupils are well-prepared for the complexities of today’s workplace.
-This is something we are committed to at Riverley and enjoy sharing best practice and learning from each other.
-Through this collaboration, our children enhance their public speaking skills as well gain and insight into the culture and traditions of a different country.
+This is something we are committed to at Riverley and enjoy sharing best practices and learning from each other.
+Through this collaboration, our children enhance their public speaking skills as well as gaining an insight into the culture and traditions of a different country.

 Sharing Best Practice in Reading with Maltese School

 We are working alongside a school in Malta sharing our exceptional Reading Provision.
 Colleagues in Malta are supported by our Reading Lead and Creative Arts pupil leadership team to create a Reading Strategy to implement in their setting.

 Carefully considered partnerships with national and global companies such as: Imperial College London, University College London, OMNI Architecture, Formula 1, Digital Influx, CREST Star Awards, First Lego League and Dyson have been a key driver in ensuring that our children are provided with real-life, hands-on experiences where they are introduced to the design process and explore developing engineering habits of mind.
 These collaborative projects provide children with the opportunity to analyse and develop the problem-solving skills that those in the STEM field use daily as well as expose them to a range of possible careers in the field.
 The wide exposure to careers is seen during our yearly career’s day where children share ambitions of interesting careers.

 As a result of these far-reaching collaborations – there is a wealth of opportunities for children to develop their talents and interests in an exceptional manner.